Inside: These decluttering checklists and practical tips will help you clear the clutter with less stress.

 There is no such thing as a “one-size fits all” decluttering checklist.

-Minimalism is personal, and there are no rules about what you can and can’t keep.
+Everyone’s decluttering journey is personal, and there are no rules about what you can and can’t keep.
 Don’t let anyone or anything (including these checklists) make you feel bad about holding on to an item that adds value to your life.
-Minimalism is NOT about deprivation.

 Related Post: 4 Thoughtful Questions to Ask When Decluttering